 The first day in Puerto Jimenez will be spent in the classroom, providing the beginning of the knowledge base and perspective needed for effective work in the rural communities.
 The instructors are leaders of Equitarian projects and have many years of experience in equine practice for the underserved.
 Two days of community service will be followed by a second classroom day with a more in-depth curriculum, followed by two more community service days.
 Informal case discussions will occur in the evening.
 The four communities with working horses, donkeys and mules are within an hour’s drive of Puerto Jimenez.
 Travel to the communities is by local cattle truck, as the farmers have offered to transport us, our equipment, and supplies.
 The final morning will cover a discussion of questions related to the experiences and cases during the workshop plus suggestions for the next Workshop.

-Participants should expect to work hard in tropical conditions, and live very simply as do the local people.
-There will likely be a little down time with the opportunity to swim at local beaches or waterfall.
-On Saturday, January 23th, Workshop participants will return to the San Jose airport in the early afternoon.
-Depending on weather and destination, flights leaving Saturday evening may be feasible, however, it is safer to plan to stay over Saturday night and leave on Sunday.
-Of course, there are many Registration Form for the 8th Equitarian Workshop Saturday, January 6, 2018 – Saturday, January 13, 2018 beautiful places to see throughout Costa Rica, so consider some vacation time before or after the Workshop.
+Participants should expect to work hard, both physically and mentally in tropical conditions, and live very simply, as do the local people.
+The climate is generally hot and humid in the Osa region and work and is at an accelerated pace.
+There will likely be a little down time with theopportunity to swim at local beaches or waterfall at least one day during the program.
+Of course, there are many beautiful places to see throughout Costa Rica, so consider some vacation time before or after the Workshop.

 Applications will be accepted until November 1st , 2019.
 Selected participants will be notified no later than November 15th , 2019.
 4th year students and new grads (up to five years post-graduation) are welcome to apply!